dimleggas/synonyma/README.md

 # synonyma

-``synonyma" is Greek for synonyms.
+"synonyma" is Greek for synonyms.

 This is a customized polynomial homotopy continuation implementation for computing small crystal structures from idealized diffraction intensities.